 Education points help you obtain or maintain Class A status.
 Service points may be used to renew your Class A status.
-Find out what type of activities qualify for points with the Education and Golf-Centric Service Points chart.
+Find out what type of activities qualify for points with the New Education and Golf-Centric Service Points org.

 Golf-centric service points

 Service points, which can be applied toward renewal requirements, are earned for association, civic and chapter service/activities in addition to other activities including, but not limited to, giving an informational speech or participating in a media interview, volunteering agronomic/environmental expertise to another golf course or sports facility, completing surveys and participating in the GCSAA National Championships.